 This is a direct result of the centuries old assault on the Indigenous people of all Four Sacred Directions.
 These attacks began with the old beliefs and traditions of the people of the heaths and hills of the UK and Europe, spread through trade routes like the Silk Road to China and India – where British Empire building had a terrible effect on those countries and people around the world.

 And all of this evil, suffering, and cultural genocide (that has been launched against ALL non-Elite people on this planet over centuries) is being shown to us through the Indigenous communities that remain.

-In the Turtle Island Native community, there rages a fight between “status” people who have fallen off the good Red Road, and are attacking those who are just beginning to learn their family and cultural roots as descendants of the Original people of this land.
+In the Turtle Island Native community, there rages a fight between “status” people who have fallen off the good Red Road, and are attacking those who are either not “status,” or are just beginning to learn their family and cultural roots as descendants of the Original people of this land.

 The Ancestors have spoken repeatedly through our great prophets – our Medicine Men, Visionaries, and Leaders – and have told us this is the time of gathering.
 The gathering of the descendants of the original people who will build the New Earth.